 - a.
 Collaborate with formal and informal resources in rural communities to enhance service and to effect positive change. - b.
-Demonstrate capacity to engage & build clinical relationships with clients, including those who have experienced trauma
+Demonstrate capacity to engage and build clinical relationships with clients, including those who have experienced trauma.

-Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities Foundation practice behaviors: Social workers
+Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities

 - a.
-Apply theories of human behavior and person-in-environment, as well as other culturally responsive and interprofessional conceptual frameworks, when assessing clients and constituencies - b.
-Demonstrate respect for client self-determination during the assessment process by collaborating with clients and constituencies in developing a mutually agreed-upon plan
+Apply theories of human behavior and person-in-environment, as well as other culturally responsive and interprofessional conceptual frameworks, when assessing clients and constituencies. - b.
+Demonstrate respect for client self-determination during the assessment process by collaborating with clients and constituencies in developing a mutually agreed-upon plan.